Securing the Unseen: Understanding and Managing Workload Metadata in Non-Human Identities

 Non-human identities (NHIs) are quietly revolutionizing how businesses operate, but are we truly ready for the security challenges they bring?
 These digital entities—machines, applications, and services—operate autonomously, and their numbers are exploding in today's cloud-native environments.

 NHIs are multiplying rapidly, especially within cloud-native setups.
+Think microservices, the Internet of Things (IoT) devices, and automated processes – they all need identities.
 Unlike human users, these identities represent machines, applications, and services that require access to resources.

 Workloads provide the execution context for NHIs.
 Think of workloads as the environments where NHIs perform their tasks.